Radiator valves can often be overlooked, but are one of the most vital aspects of a heating system.

 As you’ll find below, radiator valves come in all shapes and sizes.
 Not everyone will have the same taste, and not every home will have their radiator installed in the same sized space.
 The different valves will suit different homes, and so you’d be a lot more restricted if you’re radiator came equipped with valves on purchase.

 How Do You Install a Radiator Valve?

 A new radiator won’t be able to turn on without its radiator valve fitted.
 First, make sure that your mains or water supply is turned off.
 Radiator valve locations differ depending on the model you buy.
 It should be evident where the radiator valve fits, it being located on both sides of the unit.
 Place the nut and olive onto the tail of the radiator, sliding the nut first, and then the olive.
 After that, connect the valve body to the water pipe before tightening the nut and tail.
 After this, unscrew the protective cap off the valve body and connect it to the top of the valve.

-Thermostatic valves, or TRV’s, are much like a manual valve, except that they include a piece of wax or liquid within the body which measures how hot the radiator is getting, reacting to the heat produced This can be set by the user, ensuring that the radiator never overreaches the maximum temperature you have chosen for it, This gives you more control over the heating in your home.
+Thermostatic radiator valves, or TRV’s, are much like a manual valve, except that they include a piece of wax or liquid within the body which measures how hot the radiator is getting, reacting to the heat produced.
+This can be set by the user, ensuring that the radiator never overreaches the maximum temperature you have chosen for it.
+This gives you more control over the heating in your home.

 The lockshield valve controls not the temperature of your radiator unit, but the amount of water flowing out of the radiator and into the next one in the system.

 Straight radiator valves are surprisingly rare, in that they are built for pipes running along the wall of a home.
 As most piping runs from the floor or from inside the wall, angled radiator valves or corner valves are usually your best bet.
 This is especially true of your water piping is running through inlets or from under the radiator.